sqids/sqids-blocklist/README.md

 [![Github Actions](https://img.shields.io/github/actions/workflow/status/sqids/sqids-blocklist/tests.yml?style=flat-square)](https://github.com/sqids/sqids-blocklist/actions)

-> 🏗️ This is still a work in progress.
-Do not use in production.

 This repository is used to manage the default Sqids blocklist.

 It contains carefully chosen words that might not be appropriate to accidentally show up in auto-generated Sqids IDs.

 ## Get started

 Running the program requires Rust v1.69+.
-This will output a JSON list of the blocklist:
+The following will output a complete JSON blocklist.
+You can also copy it from the [output](output) folder.

 ```bash
 cargo run